CwithW/BadStick/README.md

 3. Download NodeJS `https://nodejs.org/dist/v18.15.0/node-v18.15.0-linux-arm64.tar.xz`

-4. Download from release page and extract, upload everything and the NodeJS tar.xz to your device
+4. Download from release page and extract, upload everything and the `node-v18.15.0-linux-arm64.tar.xz` to your device

 5. SSH into your device and do `sh install.sh`